ultrar0sa/selene-game/README.md

 # SELENE (A text based mission to the moon)
-now in extremely early alpha!
+now in extremely early beta!

 ## "newer" features

-- full "moon burn" segement now avaliable
-- maps!!!!!!!!!!!!!!!! (now with json) (using https://github.com/ultrar0sa/mapmaker, a custom turtle image editor)
-- better parser (can recognize strings longer than a single word)
-- the ability to move
-- the inability to access capsule target objects while in space
-- flags to handle game state
-- start menu
+- a "complete" expreience
+- content has been provided.

 ## to add in future

-- expanding game/actually making it
-- more target objects
+- saving and loading
+- redoing button system
+- NEW CONTENT
+- bug fixing.
+- actual playtesting and tutorializing
-- astronaut switching
+- astronaut switching (i think we can safely say this is not going to happen)